 Urban Adventures.
 Quite simply, the Best.
 Day.
 Ever.

-New York is the city that never sleeps, and when people come to visit, they sometimes don’t want to sleep for fear of missing out on all that New York has to offer!
-There are so many things to do that the unlimited possibilities can become overwhelming, so our locals have decided to give you their top 5 picks, avoiding the tourist traps like Broadway shows and Times Square.
+New York is the city that never sleeps — and when people come to visit, they sometimes don’t want to sleep for fear of missing out!
+There are so many things to do that the unlimited possibilities can become overwhelming, so our local NYC guides have selected their top five picks, avoiding the tourist traps like Broadway shows and Times Square.
 Here are some offbeat tips for things to do in NYC, straight from the people who know the city best.

 The Lower East Side Tenement Museum is a National Historic Site that was home to an estimated 7,000 people from over 20 different nations between 1863 and 1935, and it happens to be our favourite museum in NYC (find out why on our Tenements, Tales and Tastes tour!).
 They’ve renovated the tenement building, and each of the apartments now has actors playing the parts of the families that live there.
 New York is an immigrant city and this is the perfect museum in which to learn about this iconic side of the Big Apple.

 The High Line is awesome, but there’s a new kid on the block.
 The newest and best park in NYC is just on the other side of the Brooklyn Bridge.
-Built on the old Brooklyn piers, Brooklyn Bridge Park is a unique spot with unparalleled views of Manhattan, outdoor wine bars, amazing food, and a healthy dose of environmental innovation.
-Starting in April 2014, the waterfront recreational area will gain five more acres when Pier 2 opens.
-The additions will include picnic tables, a roller rink, basketball courts, and even exercise equipment!
+Built on the old Brooklyn piers, Brooklyn Bridge Park is a unique spot with unparalleled views of Manhattan, outdoor wine bars, amazing food and a healthy dose of environmental innovation.
+Hang out and make use of the picnic tables, roller rink, basketball courts and exercise equipment.

 Founded as The Shakespeare Workshop in 1954 by Joseph Papp, the Public Theatre is located in the beautiful former Astor Library in the East Village section of Lower Manhattan.
-Not only does the Public Theatre hold five theatre venues — the Shiva, the Martinson, the LuEsther Hall, the Anspacher, and the Newman – the site is also home to Joe’s Pub, a cabaret-style setting used for new work, musical performances, spoken word artists and soloists.
+Not only does the Public Theater hold five theatre venues — the Shiva, the Martinson, the LuEsther Hall, the Anspacher and the Newman — but the site is also home to Joe’s Pub, a cabaret-style setting used for new work, musical performances, spoken word artists and soloists.
 Still not convinced it’s the place to see a show?
 Well, the Public is where Hamilton premiered before it moved to Broadway, so there’s that.
 (You can learn more about Alexander Hamilton on our Hamilton Happy Hour tour.)
 As well, #localsknow you can go upstairs to the secret bar and restaurant, The Library, for a great cocktail.

 The 21 Club is a piece of New York history still alive today.
-The restaurant was a former prohibition-era speakeasy originally known as the Red Head which opened in 1922.
-During prohibition, the restaurant famously ignored the law as it served drinks to the ‘who’s who’ of NYC, including the then Mayor Jimmy Walker.
+The restaurant was a former prohibition-era speakeasy originally known as the Red Head, which opened in 1922.
+During prohibition, the restaurant famously ignored the law as it served drinks to the ‘who’s who’ of NYC, including then-Mayor Jimmy Walker.
 The restaurant remains such a landmark that every president since FDR (except for George W. Bush) has dined at the 21 Club.
-If you ask nicely they may even show you the secret vault in the basement where the booze was kept.
+If you ask nicely, they may even show you the secret vault in the basement where the booze was kept.

-1. Have drinks at the Pod 39 Rooftop Bar
+Grab drinks at the Pod 39 rooftop bar